MTA-STS Checker

 ## Related Guides

-- [MTA-STS and TLS Reporting](https://mailrith.com/guides/mta-sts-and-tls-reporting.md#steps): Understand MTA-STS, policy files, MX matching, and TLS reports.
+- [MTA-STS and TLS Reporting](https://mailrith.com/guides/mta-sts-and-tls-reporting.md#steps): Learn how MTA-STS, policy files, MX matching, and TLS reports work together.

-- [TLS and Secure Sending](https://mailrith.com/guides/tls.md#steps): Understand baseline TLS before advanced policies.
+- [TLS and Secure Sending](https://mailrith.com/guides/tls.md#steps): Understand baseline TLS before you add advanced policies.

 - [DNS, PTR, and Reverse DNS](https://mailrith.com/guides/dns-and-reverse-dns.md#steps): Check host names and DNS record placement.